phossa/phossa-route/README.md

 - **Handler resolving**

   Most of the time, routes returns a handler like `[ 'className', 'method' ]`.
-  The handler resolver is used to resolving this pseudo handler into real callable.
+  Handler resolver can be used to resolving this pseudo handler into real callable.

   ```php